 With the "High" setting the user is always warned before any unsigned application is run to prevent silent exploitation.

-The first prompt you see in Firefox to activate Java is because Java is currently on the Mozilla blocklist ( the "Hot Topic" article How to enable Java if it's been blocked explains the reason for block and how to activate Java, including how to bypass the plugin activation prompt for trusted sites).
+The first prompt you see in Firefox to activate Java is because Java is currently on the Mozilla blocklist ( the "Hot Topic" article How to allow Java on trusted sites explains the reason for block and how to activate Java, including how to bypass the plugin activation prompt for trusted sites).

 cor-el is right about why you are seeing a second Java "Security Warning" when trying to view Java applets, that you have to click to run.
 This is a Java security feature and not anything Firefox does.